7 Tips for Preparing a Winning Scientific Poster Presentation

 Engage your audience

 The best poster presenters are those who are able engage their audience by having a clear presentation, a positive body language, and a genuine conversation.
-Follow these tips to effectively present your poster:
+Follow these tips to effectively present your scientific poster:

 - Stand on one side of the poster and avoid blocking the audience from viewing your poster or the poster next to yours.